-This class of artifact is ubiquitous throughout the site through all levels.
+This class of artifact is ubiquitous throughout the site through all levels, although the fifteen specimens collected in 2012 all came from the B2 stratum.
 They usually consist of larger secondary waste flakes produced in the manufacture of more formal tools that have been subsequently utilized, producing characteristic irregular flake scars along one or more edges during their expedient use as slicing, cutting, or scraping implements.
-Less often they exhibit deliberate secondary modification in the form of semi - to regular retouch along one or more edges to facilitate more specific use, although the two categories of edge modification crossgrade into each other making it sometimes difficult to determine whether the modification was the product of utilization or deliberate retouching.
-Ten definitive Retouched Flakes (as opposed to Edge-Modified by perhaps other means such as utilization) recovered in 2011 are summarized in the table above; the remaining 517 pieces of flake debitage are described in the inventories (including photographs) in the accompanying Filemaker and Excel inventories.
+Less often they exhibit deliberate secondary modification in the form of semi - to regular retouch along one or more edges to facilitate more specific use, although the two categories of edge modification cross-grade into each other making it sometimes difficult to determine whether the modification was the product of utilization or deliberate retouching.
+Thirteen definitive Edge Modified Flakes and three Flake Cores recovered in 2012 at KdVo6 are summarized in the table below and several examples are presented.